 - In the search bar copy and paste the following Preference name.

-> - Double-click on network.negotiate-auth.trusted-uris and in the Value field enter your SSO string value which will look something like this:
+- In the Value field enter your SSO string value: sso.domain.ac.uk

-> - Click OK to save the changes.
+- Click OK to save the changes.

 2. Clear Browser Cache and Cookies

 - Click on the Customize and Control Google Chrome.

 - Scroll down and click on Advanced section.

 - Check the Cookies and other site data and Cached images and files options.

 - Launch Firefox and click on the Menu button.